pete-hayes/netskope-category-checker/README.md

 3. Open `ns_category_checker.html` in your browser
 4. Click **Start**

-The Child Abuse category is intentionally commented out in the code.
-Running tests against this category could generate traffic that appears in Netskope logs and reports, which may appear inappropriate and cause concern.

 ## How It Works

-When you click **Start**, the page goes through a list of example Netskope category FQDNs one by one.
-Each site is tested in the background and marked as **Accessible** or **Not Accessible**.
+Click **Start** to run background checks against example Netskope category FQDNs.
+Each entry is marked Accessible or Not Accessible as the checks progress.

 ## Notes
 - Because of browser Cross-Origin Resource Sharing (CORS) restrictions, the script cannot tell the difference between Netskope policy actions such as Block, User Alert, or Isolate.
 All of these outcomes appear the same to the browser and will be shown as **Not Accessible**.